dscamiss/blog/content/posts/optimal_learning_rates_one_layer.md

 for a special class of fully-connected neural networks.

 The class consists of single-layer fully-connected neural networks with piecewise-linear activation functions.
-We assume that the optimization scheme is mini-batch gradient descent.
+We assume that the loss function is norm-squared and the optimization scheme is mini-batch gradient descent.

 The focus on piecewise-linear activation functions is motivated by two things:
 First, such activation functions are widely used in practice (for example, standard